gokturkYandim98/StackOverflowSuggestBot/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 or the output can be "We couldn't find any matches"  as our model can not find matches time to time.
 But these kind of outputs (regarding finding a match and not) would indicate that code is working and can be useful for you.

-şunu istiyor hoca eklenecek şey varsa ekleyin ve mail atmıştı oraya da bakabilirsiniz:
-(These instructions should include notes illustrating a very basic usage example or a method to test the installation.
-This could be, for instance, on what output to expect that confirms that the code is installed and working; and the code is doing something interesting and useful.)